-- Uninterrupted study sessions should only last 20-25 minutes before you take a break. - Break 5-7 minutes: for some brisk exercise, refreshment, bathroom, phone, getting ready for next Study Session. - Memory is improved is you study standing up as this delivers more oxygen to your brain. - Also drink plenty of water; it assists brain functioning. - Draw diagrams or pictures to represent what you are trying to learn/remember.... the brain remembers this easier than words.
+- Uninterrupted study sessions should only last 20-25 minutes before you take a break. - Break 5-7 minutes: for some brisk exercise, refreshment, bathroom, phone, getting ready for next Study Session. - Memory is improved is you study standing up as this delivers more oxygen to your brain.

+- Drink plenty of water; it assists brain functioning. - Draw diagrams or pictures to represent what you are trying to learn and remember.

-Before you begin studying it is rewarding to prioritize your study
+Before you begin studying, it is rewarding to prioritize your study

-- Set yourself a specific task to achieve in each session. - Begin with subjects that have the most pressing deadlines and that you find the most difficult. - Use travel time to organize what you will study and in what order when you arrive home. - When you arrive home your purpose is set, you are in control. - You can apply yourself immediately.
+- Set yourself a specific task to achieve in each session. - Begin with subjects that have the most pressing deadlines and that you find the most difficult. - Use travel time to organize what you will study and in what order when you arrive home. - When you arrive home, your purpose is set.
+You are in control. - You can apply yourself immediately.